GaturaN/GaturaN/README.md

 ---

-### About Me
-As a dedicated Product Engineer, I specialize in creating efficient solutions with a passion for building seamless integrations and workflows.
-My work revolves around leveraging the power of automation platforms and frameworks to enhance productivity and streamline processes.

 ### Key Skills & Focus Areas
 - 🚀 **Mastering the Frappe Framework:** Consistently improving and pushing the boundaries of what’s possible with Frappe to build custom, effective solutions.
 - 🔄 **Automation Proficiency:** Highly skilled in n8n and Make.com, driving powerful automation for complex business workflows.